gramineproject/graphene/Documentation/manpages/gsc.rst

 these files, since they are neither allowed nor trusted files.
 This will likely break applications using files stored in Docker volumes.

-Work around:
+Workaround:

    Trusted files can be added to image specific manifest file (first argument to :command:`gsc build` command) at build time.
-This work around does not allow these files to change between build and run, or over multiple runs.
+This workaround does not allow these files to change between build and run, or over multiple runs.
 This only provides integrity for files and not confidentiality.

-Allowing dynamic file contents via Graphene protected file systems:
+Allowing dynamic file contents via Graphene protected files:

-   Once protected file systems are supported by Graphene, Docker volumes could include protected file systems.
-As a result Graphene can open these protected file systems without knowing the exact contents as long as the protected file system was specified in the applicaiton-specific manifest.
+   Once protected files are supported by Graphene, Docker volumes could include protected files.
+As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the applicaiton-specific manifest.
+The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^